Jake McCarthy Player Props: Diamondbacks vs. Blue Jays

 Jake McCarthy At The Plate

-- McCarthy has four doubles, five triples, two home runs and 17 walks while batting .241.
+- McCarthy is batting .247 with four doubles, five triples, two home runs and 18 walks.

-- He has hit a home run in two of 58 games played this season, and in 1% of his plate appearances.
+- He has hit a long ball in two of 59 games played this season, and in 0.9% of his plate appearances.

-- In 10 games this season, McCarthy has picked up an RBI, with more than one RBI once.
+- In 11 games this year (18.6%), McCarthy has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.